 Being a good neighbour

 Being a good neighbour is an important part of living in your community.
-We encourage all our tenants to act as good neighbours.
+We encourage all our customers to act as good neighbours.

 A good neighbour is: